 Comment below and let everyone know what you hear God saying over 2020.

 P.S.
 Do you want some more?
 Because there is more to hear!
-We’ve got a whole conference about prophecy coming up in April.
-It’s called, rather fittingly, Voice of the Prophets 2020 → We’ll have Graham Cooke, Patricia King, Mahesh Chavda, Kim Maas, Justin Allen, Sean Smith, Bob Hazlett, and more seasoned prophets on stage to speak about what they see God saying & doing.
+We’ve got a whole conference about prophecy coming up.
+It’s called, rather fittingly, Voice of the Prophets → We’ll have heroes of the faith like Graham Cooke, Patricia King, Kim Maas, Bob Hazlett, and more seasoned prophets on stage to speak about what they see God saying & doing.
 Check it out!